-How does USDA know what kinds of commodities schools want?
+How does USDA know what kinds of foods schools want?

-USDA offers to each state a dollar limit (entitlement) that can be used to order certain commodities.
-The state orders the commodities that are preferred by ND schools.
+USDA offers to each state a dollar limit (entitlement) that can be used to order certain USDA foods.
+The state orders the USDA foods that are preferred by ND schools.

-PAL is planned assistance level.
-It is the dollar value of commodities to which you are entitled.
-PAL is calculated by multiplying your October Average Daily Participation (ADP) times the per meal commodity value (currently 17 ¼ cents) times 180 days.
+Entitlement is the dollar value of commodities to which you are entitled.
+Entitlement is calculated by multiplying your October Average Daily Participation (ADP) times the per meal value (currently 22.75 cents) times 180 days.

-School commodities are ordered monthly through the FNP online system.
+School USDA foods are ordered monthly through the NDFoods online system.
 The link is on the homepage of Child Nutrition and Food Distribution Programs.

-A preference survey is a list of available commodities.
-An email is sent electronically to the Commodity Customer to notify them a survey is available and can be completed online.
+A food survey is a list of available USDA foods.
+An email is sent electronically to the USDA Food Rep to notify them a survey is available and can be completed online.
+Typically, schools have two weeks to complete a survey.
+Once the survey closes, no more orders can be accepted.
 Two surveys are offered in April and May of the previous school year for August and September deliveries in the upcoming school year.
-Each survey contains Type A foods (meats/fruits/vegetables), Type B foods (grains/oils/nuts), Type G foods (bonus items) and Type P foods (processed foods).
-The schedule for preference survey dates is available in Commodity Users Resources under Food Distribution.
+The schedule for food survey dates is available in School Programs – Resources for School USDA Food Programs under Food Distribution.

-A bonus commodity IS NOT deducted from your PAL.
+A bonus USDA food IS NOT deducted from your entitlement.
 USDA determines what items are bonuses in response to market conditions.
 USDA also determines when these items are available and how many cases are allocated to North Dakota.

-However, USDA can delay shipment or cancel orders at any time.
+However, USDA can delay a shipment or cancel orders at any time.
 This would mean that some changes might be required on your order.
-Commodity customers will be notified when any changes need to be made to the monthly order.

-Will I be able to go over my PAL on the preference survey?
+Will I be able to go over my Entitlement on a food survey?

 I received a product and students don’t like it.
 Can I return it?

-Commodities are processed to make them easier to serve and more acceptable to students.
+USDA foods are processed to make them easier to serve and more acceptable to students.
 USDA contracts the processing of some hard-to-use products.
-Currently, North Dakota purchases bulk chicken, American sliced and mozzarella cheese, egg and peanut butter to be processed at a variety of vendors throughout the United States.
-Processed commodities are Type P on the preference surveys.
+Currently, North Dakota purchases bulk chicken, egg and beef to be processed at a variety of vendors throughout the United States.

-There is a processing charge per case that the school must pay when they receive the invoice at the end of the month from DPI.
-The processing charge DOES NOT come off your PAL.
+There is a processing charge per case for processed USDA foods.
+Schools will receive an electronic invoice at the end of the month from DPI.
+The processing charge DOES NOT come off your entitlement.
 The school is responsible for paying any processing charges within 30 days of receipt of invoice.

 A complete list of processed items and their nutritional information and processing charge is located on our website under Food Distribution and under Resources.